 To qualify for this position you must be sixteen years or older and must have completed sophomore year of high school.
 You must have some experience as a participant in a variety of recreational activities, and a willingness to work with children and teens.

 Application Process (for all summer positions):

-- Fill out application and complete supplemental questionnaire (if applicable) and sign them.
+- Fill out application and complete supplemental questionnaires (only applicable for Berkeley Day Camp and Echo Lake applicants) and sign them.